DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 - Million Veteran Program (MVP)
 - Montgomery GI Bill Active Duty
 - Montgomery GI Bill Selected Reserve
 - My Health*e*Vet: Italicize the "e." **[@Beth, Danielle, Working Group - I actually see that in body text, we do NOT italicize the 'e.'
 It appears italics only in the logo.
 For example on the [MHV site](www.myhealthevet.va.gov/mhv-portal-web/about-mhv) itself, body copy does NOT italicize the e.
 Another [MHV example](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/user-registration) - scroll down for body copy.
-Let's clarify/modify, as italics is pretty against common web best practice, especially for text links and so on.]**
+Let's clarify/modify, as italics is pretty against common web best practice, especially for text links and so on.]** *DT response: This is just a case of the style guide not being updated in the rush toward launch.
+MHV's brand used to call for this, and we got the direction that they'd changed this guidance right before launch...so we made the change, but hadn't updated the guide yet.*

 ### N